keventmesh/agentic-ai-demo/svc_finance_responder/README.md

       }'
     ```

-5. After running the `curl` command, you should instantly see a new message appear in the inbox in your browser.
+5. After running the `curl` command, you should instantly see a new message summary appear in the inbox.
+Click on it to expand and see the full details.